tiann/KernelSU/website/docs/guide/difference-with-magisk.md

 - Module file format: both use zip format to organize modules, and the format of modules is almost the same.
 - Module installation directory: both located in `/data/adb/modules`.
-- Systemless: both support modifying /system in a systemless way through modules.
+- Systemless: both support modifying `/system` in a systemless way through modules.
 - post-fs-data.sh: the execution time and semantics are exactly the same.
 - service.sh: the execution time and semantics are exactly the same.
 - system.prop: completely the same.
 - sepolicy.rule: completely the same.
-- BusyBox: scripts are run in BusyBox with "standalone mode" enabled in both cases.
+- BusyBox: scripts are run in BusyBox with "Standalone Mode" enabled in both cases.

 ## Differences